alrenU/study-notes/InternetProgramming/TypeScript/TypeScript.md

 + **Function Type Expressions**: Specifies the types of a function’s parameters and return value without implementing the function.
   - **Example**: `type GreetFunction = (name: string) => string;`

-+ If a parameter type isn’t specified, it defaults to `any`.
 + **Call Signature**: Defines the type of a function within an object type or interface.
   - **Example**: `interface MathOperation { (a: number, b: number): number; }`